xEliptik/weather-app/README.md

 ## Database

 Modify the schema.prisma file to make changes to the database configuration.
 The current setup utilizes MongoDB with Prisma as the database management system.
 Adjust the schema.prisma file to manage the database settings.
+Establish a connection to MongoDB in the .env file.

 ## Screenshots

 Here are some screenshots from the Remix Weather App: